-Time Limited Procedures.

-In some cases, the Council is time-barred from taking enforcement action.
+Time Limited Procedures: In some cases, the Council is time-barred from taking enforcement action as set out in Section 124 of the Town and Country Planning (Scotland) Act 1997 as amended, as follows:

-Time Limited to Four Years for Enforcement Action

-This applies to 'unauthorised operational development' (the carrying out of building, engineering, mining or other operations in, on, over or under land) and to a change of use to a single dwellinghouse.
+Time Limited to Four Years for Enforcement Action: This applies to 'unauthorised operational development' (the carrying out of building, engineering, mining or other operations in, on, over or under land) and to a change of use to a single dwellinghouse.

-Time Limited to Ten Years for Enforcement Action

-This applies to all other development including changes of use (other than to a single dwellinghouse) and breaches of condition.
+Time Limited to Ten Years for Enforcement Action: This applies to all other development including changes of use (other than to a single dwellinghouse) and breaches of condition.
 After ten years, the development becomes lawful if no enforcement action has begun.